 • People, Performance, Pay

 Ad Hoc committees are established, from time to time, to address specific issues.

-An effectiveness survey and skills audit is carried out by both the Trustee and Governing Board each year and each Board has an annual improvement plan.
+An effectiveness survey and skills audit are carried out by both the Trustee and Governing Board each year and each Board has an annual improvement plan.

-The election of parent and staff Governors is overseen by the Chair of the Board of Governors and carried out by the Clerk to the Governors.
+The election of parent and staff Governors is overseen by the Chair of the Board of Governors and the process is carried out by the Clerk to the Governors.

-There is a Governance Handbook for Governors and Trustees together with a throrough induction programme for new Trustees and Governors.
+There is a Governance Handbook for Governors and Trustees, together with a thorough induction programme for new Trustees and Governors.

 An enhanced DBS check is required for all Governor and Trustee appointments.
-An annual declaration of interests and, governors and trustees are expected to declare their interest in any item on the agenda of a committee meeting.
+An annual declaration of interests’ form is completed and governors and trustees are expected to declare their interest in any item on the agenda of a committee meeting.